dmckeone/omnis-vite-control/README.md

 ### Omnis Interaction

-All interaction with Omnis is contained in the `index.html` entry point and the `stores/omnis.ts` store.
+All interaction with Omnis is contained in the `index.html` entry point and the `omnis.ts` hooks.

 ### CORS Issues